MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-interruptions.md

 ### Handling interruptions locally

-You can handle interruptions locally by adding `OnIntent` triggers to match the possible intents.
+You can handle interruptions locally by adding triggers to match the possible intents.
+You can add any trigger that subscribes to a `recognition` event, such as `OnIntent` or `OnKBMatch`.
 Consider this example:

 > **User**: I'd like to order a coffee.
 >